 Bail Bondsman’s Answer

-Quite often we are able to pick up the defendant (now called a fugitive, or skip), which will save you costs.
+Quite often bondsmen (or bounty hunters) are able to pick up the defendant (now called a fugitive, or skip), which will save you costs.
 Our office may charge you and any other co-signors with the fees for capture.
 These fees will be annotated in your bond contract, please take a moment to read through any and all contracts you sign with any bail bonds company.

 While there is no excuse for missing court and skipping bail, we strongly encourage our client’s to notify us of any unusual circumstances so that we can advise them as to the best course of action.

-We do let our co-signors know that if the bond becomes due to the court, they will be liable and any assets or property they own may be subject to a civil lawsuit against them.
+Good bondsmen let co-signors know their responsibilities and that if the bond is forfeited to the court, they will be liable and any assets or property they own may be subject to a civil lawsuit against them.

 That about sums up answering the question about what happens if a defendant misses court.
 If you have something to add or would like to us to update the answer, please post your comments below.